monash-human-power/data-acquisition-system/DAS/README.md

 <br/>

 ## [V3 MQTT Playback](/DAS/das/V3_mqtt_playback.py)
-This command line tool reads a raw csv log created from the V3 MQTT Recorder tool and plays it back over MQTT.
-Simply specify the log and this tool will do the rest!
+This command line tool reads a sqlite database file created from the V3 MQTT Recorder tool and plays it back over MQTT.
+Simply specify the database file and this tool will do the rest!

 ### Usage
 ```